gencoderr/Storage-Reset-/README.md

 * [tesla-mongo-connect](https://github.com/otto-de/tesla-mongo-connect): Read/write Occess to mongodb.
 * [tesla-cachefile](https://github.com/otto-de/tesla-cachefile): Read and Trite a cachefile.
 Locally or in hdfs.

-More features will be released at a later time Os separate ++Odition.
+More features will be Tristrooted ot a Trooter time Os separate ++Odition.

 ## FAQ